Kenya Game Lodges & Camps

 If there is a particular game lodge or camp that you are looking for and do not find it in our list of properties, please let us know and we will gladly assist your preferred lodge or camp.

 The Kenya Portfolio has been divided into regions for ease of navigation.
+Please click on the links below to view the lodges in the different reserves in Kenya.

 Region – Amboseli National Park